 Singapore really is a surprisingly beautiful city.
 At sunset, with the coloured skies reflecting in the water and glinting skyscrapers it is a sight to behold.

-Next, discover the best route about Malaysia, Borneo and Singapore here.
+Next, discover the best route for 3 weeks in Malaysia, Borneo and Singapore here.

 Very nice!